FilipRokita/pwdgen/README.md

 $ ./pwdgen 12
 v%b82j1Sll+2)V
 ```
-This will output a random password consisting of printable ASCII characters
+This will output a random password consisting of printable ASCII characters.

 ### Notes
-- The program checks if a valid integer length is provided as an argument.
+- Ensure `<length>` is a valid integer.
-- It generates a random password using characters from ASCII values 33 to 126.
+- Passwords are generated using ASCII values 33 to 126.
 - Only one argument (the password length) should be provided.

 ## Other